stellarshenson/cookiecutter-data-science/docs/docs/stellars-philosophy.md

 **This fork**: Module named `lib_<project_name>` (e.g., `lib_my_project`).

 This avoids conflicts with common package names and makes project code immediately recognizable.
+A `lib_` prefixed module is far easier to spot in imports than an arbitrary project name - you instantly know it's your local code, not some pip-installed dependency.

 > [!NOTE]
 > You can rename the module folder to anything you prefer.
-The `lib_` prefix just makes it easy to spot your project code at a glance.
+The `lib_` prefix is just a sensible default that makes your project code easy to spot at a glance.

 ### 3. Local Environment by Default